Simhyeon/r4d/docs/macro_indices.md

 ```
 $macro_invocation(...)
+% As some comments
 ===
+Evaluated text goes here
 Expanded text from macro // This is a demonstration comment and not a real comment
-% As some comments
 ```

 ## Basic(default) macros